Tonsillectomy in Dubai

 Radiofrequency devices Video:

-A tonsillectomy is a day procedure and completes within 30 to 45 minutes.
-It is done under general anesthesia and hence very safe surgery, especially when performed by an expert doctor like Dr Peter Baptista.
+A tonsillectomy in Dubai is a day procedure and completes within 30 to 45 minutes.
+It is done under general anesthesia and hence very safe surgery, especially when performed by an Tonsils doctor in Dubai like Dr Peter Baptista.

 Dr Peter Baptista is one of the most experienced ENT doctors, with elaborate experience in doing tonsillectomy in Dubai.
 Book an appointment to consult him for tonsillitis issues.